canyilmaz9/javapath/README.md

 # javapath

+## ATMProject

+Create an ATM project where the user can manage his bank account using Java loops.
+Perform ATM transactions using "Switch-Case".

 ## AddingEvenNumbersAndMultiplesOf4

 Write a program in Java that accepts input from the user until a single number is entered using loops, adds even numbers and multiples of 4 from the entered values and prints them on the screen.